TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

    spec-result
    (fail/when-failed [failure]
                        (do
-                         (if-let [log (:log (fail/message failure))]
-                           (log/warn (str "Failed to parse data " data ":\n" log))) failure))))
+                         (log/warn (str "Failed to parse data " data ":\n" (fail/message failure))) failure))))
 ```

 Nice things about this:

-* I can use fallible and infallible functions interchangeably (the call to `map` will never return an error).
+* The identifier-expression pairs in the square brackets use the same syntax as Clojure's [`let`-form](https://clojuredocs.org/clojure.core/let)
+    which makes it look familiar.
 * I can optionally add an error handling function to the very end, which is helpful to, e.g., log the argument of the function, as I did here.

 Not so nice things about this:

-* I can't see which functions can actually fail, I have to read them.
+* I can't see which functions can actually fail.
+I have to read them to find out.
 * Since the Clojure ecosystem doesn't have a uniform error handling style, I have to manually convert exceptions or other errors like `instaparse` error values to `failjure` errors.

 My verdict is:
 Since Clojure is a Lisp, it's possible to use most kinds of error handling and make it look fine, if you really want to.
 The most pragmatic solution in most cases will be to use exceptions.

-I found that readability can suffer when errors are not handled explicitly, especially in a dynamic language.
+I found that readability could suffer when using less explicit error handling, especially in a dynamic language.

-I was tempted to experiment with different approaches, which gave me some experience but also took more time than if Clojure was more opinionated about the way errors should be handled.
+Due to the freedom of choice in error handling approacher, I was tempted to experiment more than with a more opinionated language.

 ### Error handling in Rust